SylviaRemington/udemy-web-projects/README.md

 ## **These are practice Udemy Web Projects within the Angela Yu course: Become a Full-Stack Web Developer - "The Complete Full-Stack Web Development Bootcamp"**

-I'm going through this in addition to General Assembly so that I can fully understand coding concepts and get more practice in areas I am currently weak in... including JS.
+I'm going through this in addition to General Assembly so that I can fully understand coding concepts and get more practice in areas I am currently weak in... including JS. **I started this in July 2025; however, will revisit again in August, Sept & October 2025 when time allows.**

 **I plan on getting good at full stack with an emphasis in Front End Dev.**